-59. Any variation in the utilization of the Net Proceeds of the Offer as disclosed in this Draft Prospectus shall be subject to certain compliance requirements, including prior Shareholders' approval.
+59. Any variation in the utilization of the Net Proceeds of the Offer as disclosed in this Prospectus shall be subject to certain compliance requirements, including prior Shareholders' approval.

 We propose to utilize the Net Proceeds for funding the global - sales and marketing expenditure, developing new products or enhancement and maintenance, upgrading or updating existing products and general corporate purposes.
-For further details of the proposed objects of the Offer, please see chapter titled "Objects of the Offer" beginning on page 94 of this Draft Prospectus.
-In accordance with Section 27 of the Companies Act, 2013, we cannot undertake any variation in the utilization of the Net Proceeds from the Offer as disclosed in this Draft Prospectus without obtaining the shareholders' approval through a special resolution.
+For further details of the proposed objects of the Offer, please see chapter titled "Objects of the Offer" beginning on page 94 of this Prospectus.
+In accordance with Section 27 of the Companies Act, 2013, we cannot undertake any variation in the utilization of the Net Proceeds from the Offer as disclosed in this Prospectus without obtaining the shareholders' approval through a special resolution.
 In the event of any such circumstances that requires us to undertake variation in the disclosed utilisation of the Net Proceeds, we may not be able to obtain the Shareholders' approval in a timely manner, or at all.
 Any delay or inability in obtaining such Shareholders' approval may adversely affect our business or operations.
 Further, our Promoter or controlling shareholders would be required to provide an exit opportunity to the shareholders who do not agree with our proposal to modify the objects of the Offer as prescribed in the SEBI ICDR Regulations.
 If our shareholders exercise such exit option, our business and financial condition could be adversely affected.
-Therefore, we may not be able to undertake variation of objects of the Offer to use any unutilized proceeds of the Offer, if any, even if such variation is in the interest of our Company, which may restrict our ability to respond to any change in our business or financial condition, and may adversely affect our business and results of operations.
+Therefore, we may not be able to undertake variation of objects of the Offer to use any unutilized proceeds of the Offer, if any, even if such variation is in the interest of our Company, which may restrict our ability to respond to any change in our business or financial condition, and may adversely affect our business or financial condition, and may adversely affect our business or financial condition, and may adversely affect our business or financial condition, and may adversely affect our business or financial condition, and may adversely affect our business or financial condition, and may adversely affect our business or financial condition, and may adversely affect our business and results of operations.